Peachtree Road Race: Race registration and starting group placement

 Until 2008, applications for registration in the AJC Peachtree Road Race were published in The Atlanta Journal-Constitution on the third Sunday in March.
 The first 45,000 applications received were automatically entered into the race; an additional 10,000 applications are randomly selected from remaining applications post-marked by March 31.
 The race is currently limited to 60,000 entries.
 The 2009 registration fee was $33.
 Atlanta Track Club requires runners to be at least 10 years of age by the day of the race.

 The race is divided into 21 starting groups, all based on times verified at USA Track and Field certified courses with the past two years at distances between 5 km and 21.1 km (half marathon) races that the runner must submit to the Atlanta Track Club at time of registration in March.
 The last groups (W, X, and Y) will be assigned to runners who did not send a verified time from a USATF-certified course.
 Seeded runners, invited athletes, and the first group (Group A) start at 7:30 AM, while groups are launched at intervals of between four and six minutes each, with the last group (Group Y) starting at 9:05 AM.

 Due to the limited number of spaces available in the race, as well as the three and a half month advance registration requirement, some people have attempted to sell their number on eBay and craigslist, although this practice is prohibited by Atlanta Track Club.
 Runners who are assigned a number for the race, and subsequently cannot run, are able to return their number to Atlanta Track Club in exchange for a card guaranteeing placement in next year's race.
 (Registration fees, however, are not refunded.)

 On July 4, 2007, three men were caught sneaking in to the AJC Peachtree Road Race.
 In addition to a $1,000 fine, each was banned from the AJC Peachtree Road Race for life.

+For the return of the lottery in the "south" Peachtree in July 2025, the lottery will be conducted in April.
+All entries for the lottery are done in April, and will be added to Atlanta Track Club members, those who registered in the first week after the 2024 Peachtree, and those who participated in the "north" Peachtree in January 2025.